Historical Figures

 Seminal figure of the Protestant Reformation in 1517.
 But the true Reformation began more than 300 years before Luther, with the Waldensians.

-2 He famously wanted Hebrews, James, Jude and the book of Revelation removed from the Christian Canon and organized those in his Bible in a section analogous to the Apocrypha.
+2 He famously wanted Hebrews, James, Jude and the book of Revelation removed from the Christian canon and organized those in his Bible in a section analogous to the Apocrypha.
 His preface to Revelation: "I can nowhere detect that the Holy Spirit produced this book ...
 My spirit cannot fit itself into this book.
 There is one sufficient reason for me not to think highly of it - Christ is not taught or known in it."
 [1] [2]

-The 2017 version of his Bible has added footnotes on Rom 1:17, 2:13, 3:21, and Rom 3:28 that warn about the deliberate mistranslations Luther committed.
+The 2017 version of the Luther Bible has added footnotes on Rom 1:17, 2:13, 3:21, and Rom 3:28 that warn about the deliberate mistranslations Luther committed.
 [1] [2] [3]

 4 Luther gave his blessing to have Anabaptists executed, simply based on their opposition of infant baptism and emphasis on adult baptism.
 [1] [2] [3] [4] [5]